 Apart from the Himalayas, Annapurna Circuit Trail is popular for its diversification of nature and culture.
 Throughout the trail, different ethnic settlements from a lower altitude to a higher altitude can be observed taking us from 823 meters to 5416 meters.

 Throughout the trail, we pass by rural villages, farmland, snow-melted rivers, waterfalls, hydropower project, hot springs, temples, monasteries, hills, and the Himalayas.
 This trail is also popular for the highest pass on earth which is Thorung La Pass (5416m), Tilicho Lake (4949m), and the holy temple Muktinath, a temple for salvation.

-Moreover, Annapurna Circuit Trek can be diverted into different trekking areas of the Annapurna region by adding some more extra days into or can shorten the trek through local transportation where applicable, all this depends upon trekkers’ choice and interest.
+Moreover, Annapurna Circuit Trek can be diverted into different trekking areas of the Annapurna region by adding some more extra days or can shorten the trek through local transportation where applicable, all this depends upon trekkers’ choice and interest.

 Annapurna Circuit Trek Difficulty

 Annapurna Circuit Trek is an easy-going but moderately difficult trek, it is blessed with the vintage of nature and culture, but for Manang, the trail will be moderately difficult until we reach Muktinath, which is a 3-day trial from Manang to Muktinath.